bellbind/python-specfor/README.md

     python -m examples.sum_spec

-At Python 2.7, "Spec" can run by "-m unittest" runner command:
+At Python 2.7, "Spec" can run by `python -m unittest` runner command:

     python2.7 -m unittest examples.sum_spec.empty_list

-It is also compatible with "nose". so it can run by "nosetest":
+It is also compatible with "nose". so it can run by `nosetests`:

-    nosetest examples/sum_spec.py
+    nosetests examples/sum_spec.py

 ## License